Short And Long-Term Symptoms Of Cocaine Addiction

 You can help someone you know to get the help they need by recognising the signs of cocaine addiction.
 This will allow you to make a better assessment.
 There are many signs associated with cocaine addiction that can be observed in a person’s appearance and general behaviour.
-It’s important to also consider the long-term behavioural effects of addiction.
+It’s important also to consider the long-term behavioural symptoms of addiction.

-Since cocaine is a stimulant, it typically causes the person using it to be very talkative, energetic and confident.
-It also creates a sense of improved well-being, which can lead them to be social, excitable and even more sexual.
-People on cocaine may seem “pumped up” for no reason at all.
+Cocaine typically causes the person using it to be very talkative, energetic and confident.
+It also creates a sense of improved well-being, leading them to be social, excitable and even more sexual.
+A person on cocaine may seem “pumped up” for no reason at all.
 They may also have a diminished appetite, dilated pupils and disrupted sleep in many instances.

 Behavioural signs of cocaine addiction include paranoia, excessive aggression, lack of judgement, delusional thoughts and hallucinations.
 One of the main tell-tale signs of addiction is the presence of small, trace amounts of white powder appearing around their nose.
-Sometimes when people are on the drug, they will also get a runny nose.
+Sometimes a person on the drug will also get a runny nose.
 If someone uses cocaine for an extended period, they may get nosebleeds frequently.

 If someone injects the drug rather than snorting it, there may be physical signs of use, such as needle marks on various parts of the body, including the arms, legs, hands, feet, and neck.
 Someone who smokes cocaine may show physical signs of use, such as burned fingers or lips.

 There are risks in even administering the drug.
 Some choose to snort powder cocaine, often called nasal insufflation.
 The drug, in powdered form, is regularly cut into lines and can be sniffed through a straw, a rolled-up banknote or a scrap of paper.